amycoffin/BRCAExchangeWinterInternship/Week8Journal.md

 I’m currently waiting for vim to finish downloading so I can finish my second github assignment.
 Regaining my familiarity with unix commands & directory navigation, and feeling confident about my understanding of github push/pulls.
 I feel excited to be learning all this again in a structured way.
 (Thank you Amy, you’re awesome!)

-As a 60-project, I also figured out how to set up a google hangouts invite.
+As a 60-second project, I also figured out how to set up a google hangouts invite.